Nitecon/udp-director/k8s/k8s.md

 ## ConfigMap Files

-UDP Director provides **four pre-configured ConfigMaps** for different use cases.
+UDP Director provides **five pre-configured ConfigMaps** for different use cases.
 Choose the one that matches your needs:

 ### 🎮 configmap-agones-gameserver.yaml (Recommended)
 **Use for**: Agones game server routing with direct resource inspection